-Filming your wedding is a wonderful way to preserve the memories of your special day – it flashes by and it is valuable to be able to see it again over the years to come.
+Recording your wedding is a wonderful way to preserve the memories of your special day – it is valuable to be able to show it to others and also to see it again over the years to come.

 As well as considering a professional videographer, many of your guests may have cameras and/or phone cameras of their own too, and may share those recordings with others, for example on social networking sites.

-Regardless of who is doing the filming, there are legal considerations when filming a public event like a wedding, especially if musicians and music are part of the recording.
+Regardless of who is doing the recordings, discuss it with your vicar in advance, because there are legal and safety considerations when filming a public event like a wedding.

 This is because filming affects copyright and other performing rights of musicians, which could impact on the total cost of your wedding.
 Talk everything through with the vicar well ahead of time to make sure everything is in place for the big day.